lumusitech/frontend-angular-lifecycle-app/README.md

 pnpm i
 ```

+## For more info about lifecycle hooks on angular go to [doc](https://angular.io/guide/lifecycle-hooks)

 Then, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build